-However, the first attempt to make black women carry passes was in 1913 when the then Orange Free State introduced a new requirement that women, in addition to existing regulations for black men, had to carry reference documents.
-The resulting protests, by a multiracial group of women, many of whom were professionals, took the form of passive resistance through refusing to carry the new passes.
 Matters came to a head at Sharpeville in March 1960, when 69 anti-pass demonstrators were killed when police fired on a demonstration called by the PAC.
 A state of emergency was imposed and detention without trial was introduced.

 The black political organisations were banned and their leaders went into exile or were arrested.
-In this climate, the ANC and PAC abandoned their long-standing commitment to non-violent resistance and turned to armed struggle, combined with underground organisation and mobilisation as well as the mobilisation of international solidarity.
-Top leaders, including members of the newly formed military wing Umkhonto we Sizwe (MK) ("Spear of the Nation"), were arrested in 1963.
+In this climate, the ANC and PAC abandoned their long-standing commitment to non-violent resistance and turned to armed struggle, combined with underground organisation and mobilisation as well as mobilisation of international solidarity.

-In the Rivonia Trial, eight ANC leaders, including Mandela, were convicted of sabotage (instead of treason, the original charge) and sentenced to life imprisonment.
+Top leaders, including members of the newly formed military wing Umkhonto we Sizwe (Spear of the Nation), were arrested in 1963.
+In the 'Rivonia trial', eight ANC leaders, including Nelson Mandela, were convicted of sabotage (instead of treason, the original charge) and sentenced to life imprisonment.

-In this period, leaders of other organisations, including the PAC and the New Unity Movement, were also sentenced to long terms of imprisonment and/or banned.
-The 1960s was a decade of overwhelming repression and relative political disarray among black people in the country.
+The 1960s was a decade of overwhelming repression and relative political disarray among blacks in the country.
 Armed action was contained by the State.